 Opportunities for Your Family

-The states that offer programs “Citizenship for Investments” allow to include all your family members in your application.
-This will somewhat increase a required deposit amount, but passports will be issued in the most shortest time (up to several months).
+The states that offer programs “Citizenship for Investments” allow including all your family members in your application.
+This will somewhat increase a required deposit amount, but passports will be issued in the shortest time (up to several months).